Recommended by:

 How secure is a VPN?

-A VPN is very secure if it uses the best encryption & connection protocols, as Surfshark does.
+A VPN is very secure if it uses strong encryption and reliable connection protocols.

-Even if someone managed to crack the encryption, many VPN providers like Surfshark have implemented something called Perfect Forward Secrecy (PFS).
-This means that a VPN client generates a new key every 7 minutes or so.
-This keeps your private data out of bad actors’ reach.
+Even if someone managed to crack the encryption, many VPN providers, including Surfshark, have implemented a feature called Perfect Forward Secrecy (PFS) — the VPN client generates a new encryption key every few minutes.

 Get Surfshark